ltworf/international_code_of_conduct/CODE_OF_CONDUCT.md

 Offensive language
 ------------------

-Try to be nice.
+Try to be nice and constructive.

-Offending other people is not allowed.
+Harassing and intentionally offending other people is not allowed.

 Foul language is allowed.